-A semantic web application that enables the discovery of research and scholarship across disciplines in an institution.
+An open-source semantic web application that enables the discovery of research and scholarship across disciplines in an institution.

-Populated with detailed profiles of faculty and researchers; displaying items such as pubs, classes, service, and affiliations.
+Populated with detailed profiles of faculty and researchers; displaying items such as publications, teaching, service, and professional affiliations.

 A powerful search functionality for locating people and information within or across institutions.